-The park assist system stops the manoeuvre in advance in the event of one of the following:
+The park assist system stops the manoeuvre in the event of one of the following:

-- Press button @.
+- Press button 199.

-- Driving faster than 7 km/h (4 mph).
+- When driving faster than 7 km/h (4 mph).

 - The driver moves the steering wheel.

-- The parking manoeuvre has not been completed after 6 minutes since the park assist system was activated.
+• The parking manoeuvre has not been completed after six minutes since the park assist system was activated.

-- A sliding door is opened.
-To restart the manoeuvre, close the sliding door and press the button (again.
+• A sliding door is opened.
+To restart the manoeuvre, close the sliding door and press the button () again.